Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Make your online reservation for state park cabins, camping sites and lodges.

 Submit Online Inquiry

 Information / Records Requests

 What is IOWATER?

 IOWATER is Iowa's citizen volunteer water monitoring program.
 IOWATER trains citizens to conduct basic water chemical, physical and biological measurements.
 We provide you the equipment and tools you need to start understanding Iowa's valuable water resources.

 The IOWATER Mission: To protect and improve Iowa's water quality by raising citizen awareness about Iowa's watersheds, supporting and encouraging the growth and networking of Iowa's volunteer water monitoring communities, and promoting water monitoring activities as a means of assessing and understanding Iowa's aquatic resources.

 The first step in getting involved in IOWATER is becoming a trained, certified volunteer at Introductory Workshop.
 Introductory Workshops are generally held during the period from May through September.
 Intro Workshops are 8 hours in length and consist of some classroom time and outdoor, hand's on learning.
 Upon completion of the workshop, you will be a certified IOWATER Citizen Monitor.
 You'll receive all the materials you need to monitor Iowa's streams, lakes, and ponds at the workshop.
-Check out the Workshop Schedule below to sign-up.
+Check out the Workshop section below to sign-up.